 The total cost of ownership is determined by the collection of direct and indirect costs of owning a vehicle throughout its entire lifecycle, from fuel to driver downtime.
 EFM addresses each and every one of these costs through analysis and expertise, helping drive down total cost while improving operational efficiency.
 EFM can customize the solution to meet a county’s needs.

 Many entities determine replacement based on budget as opposed to resale, maintenance costs, trade-in value and fuel efficiency.
 Improving gas mileage by 2 mpg can save thousands of dollars in a fleet.
 EFM cites examples of one company using Nissan Altimas and was getting 26 to 27 mpg, and then replaced them with new Nissan Altimas that gets 35 mpg.
-One county has 52 vehicles that is now saving $150,000 a year and has the potential to save $750,000 to a million dollars over 10 years.
-It is not uncommon for 80 vehicle fleets to save $50 to $60,000.
+One county has 52 vehicles that is now saving $150,000 a year and has the potential to save $750,000 to a $1 million over 10 years.
+It is not uncommon for 80 vehicle fleets to save $600,000 to $1 million.

 EFM has a lease agreement with the county where EFM holds title to the vehicle but the county is listed as the owner and is responsible for the license and insurance.
 Enterprise sells the vehicle through its dealership network (over 100) and returns the proceeds to the county.
 A county may only have one or two outlets to sell the vehicle, a local car dealer, newspaper or auction service.
 Many counties have a replacement schedule of 10 to 15 years.
 Enterprise replaces the vehicles in three to six years.